RegardsOss/RegardsOss.github.io/_docs/development/regards/dam/plugins/access-rights/access-rights-plugins.md

 {% include toc.md %}

-> This extension point is not release yet.
-{: .tip .warning}

 ## Overview

-    This customization is an extension point of DataManagement microservice.

-This extension point allows to defined access rights of datas into a dataset.
+> This extension point allows to defined access rights of datas into a dataset.
+{: .tip .plus}

 Dynamic plugins are made to re-calculate access rights every day.
 Non dynamic plugins access rights calculation are made when :
  - There is a data modification (dataset update, add or remove datas, ...)
  - There is a user group modification

 The periodicity of re-calculation of dynamic plugins is by default set to once a day but it is configurable in the microservice properties with the properties `regards.access.rights.update.cron`.
 The value is a standard cron format.